k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 ## Fabric Studio Requirements:

-Fabric Studio is used to configure, manage, and control the Fabric server operation and its installation is Windows-based.
+Fabric Studio is used for configuring, managing, and controlling the Fabric server operation, and its installation is Windows-based.
 The application can be installed locally on either a workstation or a server with Terminal Services for RDP connection.

 ### Minimum System Configuration